C2SM/icon4py/README.md

 ## Project Structure

 The repository is organized as a _monorepo_, where various ICON model components and utilities are developed as independent Python namespace packages in subfolders.
-An `icon4py` Python package is defined at the root folder with the purpose to collect specific versions of the different components in the form of project dependencies.
-The component packages can also be installed independently, although since they are not (yet) available from a package repository, they need to be installed from their specific location within this repository.
-This can be easily done by following the [Installation instructions](#installation-instructions) explained below.
+An `icon4py` Python package is defined at the root folder with the purpose to collect specific versions of the different components as package dependencies.
+The component can also be installed independently, although since they are not (yet) available from a package repository, they need to be installed from their specific location within this repository.

 ## License